 Sinus and nasal surgery is performed to enlarge the openings that drain the sinuses, in order to effectively treat conditions such as nasal congestion, rhinitis, sinusitis, polyps and others.
 Patients may turn to surgery after other treatments such as medications, nasal sprays and humidifiers have been unsuccessful in relieving symptoms, or for chronic, recurring conditions.

 The symptoms of sinus problems can vary widely depending on the type and severity of each patient’s condition, but often significantly affect a patient’s quality of life.
 Common symptoms include:

 - Nasal obstruction

 There are several different types of sinus surgery, most of which can be performed through minimally invasive techniques that require no incisions and no hospital stay.
 Some of the most commonly performed procedures include functional endoscopic sinus surgery (FESS), image-guided surgery, the Caldwell Luc operation and Balloon Sinuplasty.

 Most sinus and nasal surgeries are performed on an outpatient basis under general or local anesthesia.
 Patients may experience mild bruising, swelling and discomfort after surgery, but are usually able to recover quickly with no lasting side effects.
-Your doctor will decide which procedure is best for you after a thorough evaluation of your individual condition.
+Our Boston ENT doctor will decide which procedure is best for you after a thorough evaluation of your individual condition.

 Balloon sinuplasty is an advanced surgical procedure used to treat sinusitis and other related problems through minimally invasive techniques.
 This involves inserting a thin endoscope into the nose without disrupting the surrounding bone and tissue.
 A small balloon is then gently inflated to widen blocked passageways and allow for proper drainage of sinus fluid.
 Patients can benefit from less bleeding and shorter recovery times with balloon sinuplasty.